Nearest higher peak: Reichen Spitze, 3303 m

 Hochfeiler/Gran Pilastro is the highest peak of the Zillertaler Alpen.
 The Italian side of the Zillertaler Alpen is called Alpi Aurine.
 And Rauchkofel is the second highest peak of the Italian side of Zillertaler Alpen/Alpi Aurine that has a marked path leading to its peak.
 The peak is on the Italian-Austrian border.
 There are some other higher peaks on the border, but they have no marked path up, except for Hochfeiler/Gran Pilastro.

 The tour to Rauchkofel is not too difficult for people with good physical condition.
 There are no technical difficulties.
 Most of the route is well-marked tourist path.
-Only the last 1 km long section becomes a bit harder: here the elevation gain is 500 meter on 1000 km.
+Only the last 1 km long section becomes a bit harder: here the elevation gain is 500 meter on 1000 m horizontal progress.
 The route cannot be said as a path any more, because the marked way leads on boulders with diameter between 1-3 meter.
 You must constantly scramble up these boulders in order to reach the peak.
 And the it’s not easy to follow the marks, especially in clouds.
 But there are no via ferrata sections and no real exposures, so technically it’s not difficult and not dangerous.

 Whichever route you chose to Rauchkofel, you will have to start your route from south, from Ahrntal.
 And it gives you the possibility to experience the change of vegetation as you get higher and higher.
 From the bottom of the valley (approximately 1500 m) to the elevation of 1950 m you will walk through pine trees.
 From 1950 m till 2700 m elevation the hillside is grassy.
 And above 2700 meter there is no vegetation any more, just the bare rocks.
 The building material of this mountain is phyllite with occasional quartz layers.
 When you are up on the peak, you can see that there are not only bare rocks here, but also a glacier north to the peak at the Austrian side of the border, called Rauchkofelkees.